top of page

 A Testament to Renewal and Hope

-This historic gift bridges nations, honors cultural heritage, and calls humanity to embrace harmony in a fractured world.
+The Virgin Mary of the Bees Icon stands as a powerful symbol of renewal, resilience, and shared purpose.
 “Let Virgin Mary of the Bees inspire us all to become stewards of unity and guardians of life,” stated Hieromonk Georgios Alevras.

 Ambelli, an emerging non-profit in Greece, launches Beezantium -